sriram570/Stony-CCS/README.md

 To run this tools you need to be in the proper environment, which can be invoked by the command:
 ``bash --init-file deployment/setup-env.sh`` after you have executed the attached bash script."

+# a small snippet to read a bam file using pysam
+import pysam
+bamf = pysam.AlignmentFile('mapt.NA12156.altex.bam', 'rb')
+for i, line in enumerate(bamf.fetch(until_eof=True)):
+    print line
+    if i > 5:
+        break
+bamf.close()

+# Notes:
+- Setting up blasr and ccs
+1. execute the command from *pitchfork* directory *bash --init-file deployment/setup-env.sh*
+2. Checking if it is installed:
+2.1 *ccs --version* returns *ccs 2.0.5 (commit 1ef34a1)*
+2.2 *blasr --version* returns *blasr	5.3.e901e48*
+3. then can use *blasr* and *ccs* commands from *any* directory

+- the column names for the bam files, printed either from the command-line or through python col_names = 'QNAME\tFLAG\tRNAME\tPOS\tMAPQ\tCIGAR\tRNEXT\tPNEXT\tTLEN\tSEQ\tQUAL\tOPTIONAL'

+- sam file is used to store sequence data in a csv-ish format.
+A bam file is a sam file but compressed and stored as binary

+- pysam can read both 'bam' and 'sam' files directly without any conversion between the two formats

+- Summary of all this: We will write a python script, use the pysam module to read our dataset bam file, reverse reads if necessary and group them based on id.
+The output can possibly be stored in a simple text file.